danielhelfand/chocolatey-tektoncd-cli/README.md

 1. Clone this repository.

-2. At the root of this repository, run `choco pack`.
+2. In the `tektoncd-cli` folder of this repository, run `choco pack`.

 3. Run `choco install tektoncd-cli -s .`